-Step by Step to fix SSL Certificate Problem: Unable to get Local Issuer Certificate error.
+Quick step by step to fix SSL certificate problem: Unable to get local issuer certificate error.

 Have you experienced the ‘SSL certificate problem unable: to get local issuer certificate’ problem while attempting to move from HTTP to HTTPS?
 We know how overwhelming it can be to deal with this issue but don’t let that frighten you.
 Here, we can help you fix it with this piece of writing and don’t make the wrong decisions like uninstalling your SSL certificate.

 Regardless of which error pops up or the complexities involved in fixing it, never uninstall your SSL Certificate to get rid of SSL errors as doing that could prove to be fatal and expose you to serious security risks.
 Always remember that your SSL certificate protects the communication exchanged between the server and the browser, which prevents data interception of a third party.